ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 The interfaces and parameters for processing individual cells are as follows:

-<api-documentation source='grid-callbacks/callbacks.json' section='clipboard' names='["processCellForClipboard", "processHeaderForClipboard", "processCellFromClipboard"]'  ></api-documentation>
+<api-documentation source='grid-callbacks/callbacks.json' section='clipboard' names='["processCellForClipboard", "processHeaderForClipboard", "processGroupHeaderForClipboard", "processCellFromClipboard"]'  ></api-documentation>

 These three callbacks above are demonstrated in the example below.
 Note the following:

 - When cells are copied to the clipboard, values are prefixed with 'C-'.
 Cells can be copied by dragging a range with the mouse and hitting <kbd>Ctrl</kbd>+<kbd>C</kbd>.
 - When cells are pasted from the clipboard, values are prefixed with 'Z-'.
 Cells can be pasted by hitting <kbd>Ctrl</kbd>+<kbd>V</kbd>.
 - When headers are copied to the clipboard, values are prefixed with 'H-'.
+Headers can be copied by using the context menu.
+- When group headers are copied to the clipboard, values are prefixed with 'GH-'.
 Headers can be copied by using the context menu.

 <grid-example title='Example Process' name='process' type='generated' options='{ "enterprise": true }'></grid-example>